MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ---
 lab:
-    title: '01a - Manage Subscriptions and RBAC'
+    title: '02a - Manage Subscriptions and RBAC'
-    module: 'Module 01 - Subscriptions and Governance'
+    module: 'Module 02 - Governance and Compliance'
 ---

-# Lab 01a - Manage Subscriptions and RBAC
+# Lab 02a - Manage Subscriptions and RBAC
 # Student lab manual

 ## Lab scenario